The following instructions are here to help you learn how to work with your rope lights

 Rope lights can be mounted just about anywhere you can imagine, using a variety of methods, creating unlimited forms and shapes.
 But no matter how you chose to mount your lights, there are a few guidelines you'll need to follow.
 After unspooling your rope light, not only should you plug it in to test it, but it is a good idea to keep it plugged in for a few minutes to warm up the outer plastic tubing, making it more pliable.
 (Be sure to unplug it again before installation.)

-Add a small bead of sealant on the inside of the connector, slide the rope light in place then place another small bead along the outside rim to seal the connection.
+If using rope lighting outdoors, be sure to use waterproof PVC or silicone sealant to secure all connections, power cords and end caps.
+Add a small bead of sealant on the inside of the connector, slide the rope light in place and then place another small bead along the outside rim to seal the connection.
 Remember to secure your end caps in the same manner.
-For added protection we recommend using dielectric grease on all metal pins prior to inserting into both the rope light and connectors/power cord.
+For added protection, we recommend using dielectric grease on all metal pins prior to inserting into both the rope light and connectors/power cord.
 This will prevent corrosion of the metal due to any residual moisture present in the connection.

 Some of the most common mounting methods for rope lights include mounting clips, mounting tracks, and zip ties.